Thin Client API Reference

 StartResendingEncryptedMessage to actually perform the write.

-To create a tombstone (deletion marker), pass an empty byte slice as the plaintext.
+To create a tombstone (deletion marker), pass an empty byte slice as

 &self,